 Emotional intelligence is more essential to happiness than intellectual intelligence.
 Luckily, emotional intelligence can be acquired and cultivated.

-“Moods like anxiety, sadness and anger do not fall upon a person like a powerless victim… You can change what you are feeling by changing what you are thinking.”
-Martin Seligan
+“Moods like anxiety, sadness, and anger do not fall upon a person like a powerless victim… You can change what you are feeling by changing what you are thinking.”
+Martin Seligman

 Identify the personal levers that you can use to increase positive thoughts and chase away negative ones.
 What are the circumstances in which you are most positive?
 And most negative?
 Where do you find yourself then?
 With whom?
 What are you doing?

 Making ourselves happy by changing the way we think about ourselves

 Do you think of yourself as successful or unsuccessful?
 If you choose unsuccessfully, you can be sure that there are many people who have achieved less than you have.